rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

   <center><em> A confusion matrix of the Random Forest Classifier results with SMOTE</em></center><br/>

 From the confusion matrix, we see mixed results.
 Pitches that already had a sufficient number of data points like cutters, knucklecurves, changeups, and four-seam fastballs are predicted with roughly the same accuracy.
-However pitches like sliders, two-seam fastballs, curveballs, and sinkers are predicted with much better accuracy.
+More importantly, pitches like sliders, two-seam fastballs, curveballs, and sinkers are predicted with much better accuracy.
-There are still pitch types that aren't being predicted well at all, such as pitchouts and screwballs, which is likely due to the small amount of data for these pitch types to begin with.
+However there are still pitch types that aren't being predicted well at all, such as pitchouts and screwballs, which is likely due to the small amount of data for these pitch types to begin with.
 In fact, I originally didn't come across pitchouts when analyzing a smaller size of data, so this might be an inconsistent pitch type.
 Similar to what I did with the imbalanced data, I generated a list of precision, recall, and f1-scores.